tbranyen/diffhtml/packages/diffhtml-website/pages/components.md

 The function `createSideEffect` is used to schedule some work after a component has mounted, unmounted, or updated.
 This works similar to the `useEffect` hook found in React.

-This API is similar to `useEffect` from React.

 <a name="create-side-effect-examples"></a>